-- · Background on PJM EMS System Model Updates - PJM Transmission System Model Update/Data Collection Procedures - PJM Ratings Data (Thermal Equipment Ratings Monitor (TERM)) - Interim Update Capability - · Naming Conventions
+- Background on PJM EMS System Model Updates

+- PJM Transmission System Model Update/Data Collection Procedures

+- PJM Transmission Facility Ratings Database (via eDART's TERM application)

+- Interim Update Capability

+- Naming Conventions

 3.1 Background on PJM EMS System Model Updates

 This section is intended to describe the philosophy guiding PJM's EMS model update and validation procedures, specifically identifying feedback and information about the PJM models available to users.
 At the present time, it is not intended to serve as a detailed user's guide or training manual for those involved in the day-to-day business of updating models.